stckcrsh/product-engine/apps/rete/README.md

 This is like a merge node but it instead puts each of the incoming template vars into a named key in the output.
 The inputs will need to all be template_var nodes.
 This could also take in a schema file in a control for each incoming connection to validate the incoming data.
 This could be just a collection of nodes like a subnode or in the rete documentation this is called a module.

+## Jslt node
+This node will take in a json object and a jslt template and output the result of the jslt template.
+This will allow us to use jslt templates to transform json objects.

+## Json Schema validator node
+This node will take in a json object and a json schema and output whether the json object is valid against the schema.
+This will allow us to validate json objects against a schema.

+## Axon Node
+This node will take in an expression string and a context object and return the resulting value and the full axon result object.
+This will allow us to use axon expressions to transform data.

+# Panel Ideas
+## JSON Viewer with path filtering (json path, jmespath/axon)
+This panel will take in a json object and allow you to filter the json object by a json path or a jmespath/axon query.
+This will allow you to view only the parts of the json object that you are interested in.
+This could be an extension to the json viewer that we already have.